 Through the mobilization of the March of Return, Hamas is apparently aiming to affirm its relevancy as the leader of the Palestinians and to divert attention from the deep dissatisfaction among the people of Gaza with Hamas’ management of the Gaza Strip.

 The people of Gaza, who since 2007 have been governed by Hamas, have long suffered from poverty, lack of social services, and the breakdown of infrastructure supplying electricity, water and managing sewage.
 This situation has grown worse with the combination of Hamas’ social and religious repression and mismanagement, Israel’s security blockade, the effective blockade by Egypt, and recent moves by the West Bank-based Palestinian Authority which, in an intensification of its rivalry with Hamas, has limited the flow of funds and payments to Gaza.
-There are strong indications that Gazans have grown fed up with Hamas’ leadership.

 Hamas has been designated by both the United States and the European Union as a terrorist organization.
 Hamas calls for the eradication of the State of Israel and is avowedly opposed to peace negotiations.

 Hamas has a long record of diverting attention from domestic problems to the conflict with Israel.
 This was a driving force of the Israel-Hamas conflicts in 2008, 2012 and 2014.
 Hamas’ usual mode of attack – rocket fire and infiltration into Israel through tunnels – has been stymied by Israeli defensive measures.

 For additional insights into this dynamic situation, you may wish to read the following perspectives: